Protection for those undergoing gender reassignment also applies to gender-fluid and non-binary workers.

-In terms of historical information, it is best practice to only retain documents that are necessary, for example those relating to pensions.
+In terms of historical information, it is best practice to only retain necessary documents, for example, those relating to pensions.

 12. Train employees

-Help your employees to understand how to avoid gender identity related discriminatory behaviours and through workplace harassment training.
+Help your employees understand how to avoid gender identity-related discriminatory behaviours and workplace harassment training.

 13. Refer to ACAS guidance

-ACAS guidance, such as 'Supporting Trans Employees in the Workplace' can help you to understand the issues and the organisation can also offer advice.
+ACAS guidance, such as 'Supporting Trans Employees in the Workplace' can help you understand the issues, and the organisation can also offer advice.

 14. Reach out for further advice & support

-External organisations who can offer insightful guidance include Stonewall, Mermaids, METRO charity, Brook, Imaan, GIRES, Chrysalis and YoungMinds.
+External organisations offering insightful guidance include Stonewall, Mermaids, METRO charity, Brook, Imaan, GIRES, Chrysalis and YoungMinds.